Starting a Medical Staffing Company: Huge Growth + Profitability Potential!

 What are Allied Health Professionals in the Medical Staffing Industry?

-Allied health positions do not make up the massive market share that travel nurses and contract nurses hold.
-However, they do represent approximately 22% of the total medical staffing industry placements, according to Staffing Industry Analysts.
+Allied Health positions do not make up the massive market share that travel nurses and contract nurses make up, however, according to Staffing Industry Analysts, they represent approximately 22% of total medical staffing industry placements.

-Nurses are often trained to utilize the same technology and respond to similar patient conditions daily.
-Conversely, allied health professionals have a wide range of expertise, with each profession utilizing unique skills for different specialties.
-These are some common examples:
+Nurses are often trained to utilize the same technology and respond to similar patient conditions.
+Conversely, Allied Health professionals have a wide range of expertise.
+Each profession utilizes unique skills for the following specialties:

 - Lab technician

 - Occupational therapist